Food & Clothing:

 One of our local sponsors is the Puyallup Food Bank.
 They were incorporated with FISH (Friends in Service to Him), a worldwide organization of people united to help others in need.
 For over 40 years the Puyallup Food Bank has grown with donations of food and money, also the number of caring volunteers helping to meet the needs in our community.
 To request food, call (253) 848-5240 for an appointment.
 They serve the following zip codes: 98352, 98371, 98372, 98373, 98374, 98375, or 98360

-Step by Step receives hundreds of donation each year, including baby and maternity clothes.
+Step By Step receives hundreds of donations each year, including baby and maternity clothes.
 We store these donations in several areas across Pierce and King counties.
-Contact your case manager for information on locations and times.
-If you are not connected with our programs and don’t have a case manager, call our office for a referral: 1-888-996-0903
+Contact your case manager for information, if you are in need of supplies.
+If you are not connected with our program and don’t have a case manager, call our office for more information or a referral: (253) 896-0903

-Here are a few other local resources that offer clothing:
+Here are a few other local resources that also offer clothing:

 St. Francis House in Puyallup offers a number of services including a clothing bank.